kendarorg/Node.Cs/Node.Cs/docs/Node.Cs.Help/gettingstarted.md

 	* Bin directory
 	* Temp directory
 	* Node.Cs.exe directory
+    * Packages directory
-* loadnuget [nugetPackage] [version]: download the package from nuget.org and install it into the bin folder
+* loadnuget [nugetPackage] (version): download the package from nuget.org and install it into the packages folder.
+If the version is specified the EXACT version is taken.
+Else the LATEST STABLE version is taken

 ### Node.Cs Scripts